fiufit/app/README.md

 Download the Expo Go app on your device and scan the QR displayed.

+You can also try our latest release by downloading the APK for Android [here](https://expo.dev/artifacts/eas/rK3d6ueqccKPQFoYEQ87zE.apk).

 ## Getting Started

 To run Fiufit locally on your machine, follow the instructions below.